QubesOS/qubes-doc/debugging/vm-interface.md

 Rule matches only when all predicates matches.
 Only one of `dst4`, `dst6`, `dstname`, `specialtarget` can be used in a single rule.

-If tool applying firewall encounter any parse error (unknown option, invalid value etc), it should drop all the traffic coming from that `SOURCE_IP`, regardless of properly parsed rules.
+If tool applying firewall encounters any parse error (unknown option, invalid value etc), it should drop all the traffic coming from that `SOURCE_IP`, regardless of properly parsed rules.